 A mulatto, an albino / A mosquito, my libido

 Yeah, hey …

-Grunge music was, of course, born in Seattle so the Race Marshal was delighted that our journey should start here.
+Grunge music was, of course, born in Seattle so the Captain was delighted that our journey should start here.
 I told her that Seattle was also the city of Ray Charles and Jimi Hendrix but that made little impression.
 Perhaps I should have mentioned her favourite comedian, Mitch Hedberg – and that this is the birthplace of Gypsy Rose Lee and her wonderfully-named sister, June Havoc.

 Seattle’s history is a 170-year-long romp of boom and bust: at the lowest moment in the depression in 1971, some realtors put up a billboard reading would the last person to leave Seattle, please turn off the lights’.
 This dark humour raises an important question about the right of cities to exist.
 Coming from ancient London, I feel in my bones that a city is permanent by nature – but then you look eastwards to Detroit where the crash of the motor industry brought abandonment and rewilding.